BetterErrors/better_errors/README.md

 end
 ```

+### Debug AJAX requests

+Visit `/__better_errors` on your app's root path to view the error page for the last exception that occurred, even when it has been triggered by an AJAX request.

 ### Unicorn, Puma, and other multi-worker servers

 Better Errors works by leaving a lot of context in server process memory.
 If